crossminer/scava-docs/docs/user-guide/metrics/index.md

 # Metrics Reference Guide

-This guide contains the historic and trans metric providers for for bug trackers and newsgroups (including eclipse forum).
+This guide describes the historic and transient metric providers provided by the Scava platform.

 ## Historic Metric Providers

 Historic metrics maintain a record of various heuristics associated with a specific open source project over its lifetime.
-They typically depend on the results from one or more transient metrics.
+They typically depend on the results from one or more transient metrics and are typically displayed in the Scava dashboards.

 ### Bug Trackers